Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Methodology

 \section{Methodology}

-We simulate the 21 cm signal using the semi-numerical simulation tool 21cmFAST version 3.3.2.dev132+gaefc273.d20240617 (\citet{Murray}, \citet{Mesinger11}, \citet{Park19}).\footnote{https://github.com/21cmfast/21cmFAST} Our data set consisted of 100 pairs of light-cones which differed only by whether the light-cones in the dataset were simulated using bubble-finding algorithms 1 or 2.
+We simulate the 21 cm signal using the seminumerical simulation tool 21cmFAST version 3.3.2.dev132+gaefc273.d20240617 (\citet{Murray}, \citet{Mesinger11}, \citet{Park19}).\footnote{https://github.com/21cmfast/21cmFAST} Our data set consisted of 100 pairs of light-cones which differed only by whether the light-cones in the dataset were simulated using bubble-finding algorithms 1 or 2.
 We adopt a simulation size of 1 $\text{Gpc}^{3}$ and a $256^3$ voxel grid, with each simulation running from $z = 16.0$ to $z = 6.0$.
 Additionally, we vary two astrophysical parameters, $\zeta$ and $T_{vir}^{min}$, across our dataset in order to model reionization. $\zeta$ and $T_{vir}^{min}$ parameterize the photons emitted per ionizing source and the minimum mass of star-forming galaxies respectively.
-X-ray properties were discarded by assuming a saturated spin temperature.
+We also assume a spin temperature much larger than the CMB temperature, which eliminates any dependence on the X-ray emission parameters within 21cmFAST.
 We limited our main result to the parameterization described above in the interest of saving computing resources while simultaneously giving a strong qualitative description of 21CMMC's model dependence.
 In Section \ref{sec:algorithm_differences}, we outline the differences between bubble-finding algorithms 1 and 2, in Section \ref{sec:21cmFAST_setup}, we describe our parameterization of the EoR, and in Section \ref{sec:21CMMC_setup}, we describe our 21CMMC setup.